 ♦ Eligibility criteria includes: Proof for Virginia residency; Household income at or below 500% of FPL; Insurance coverage status for services requested to help ensure RWHAP is payer of last resort; and One-time proof of a diagnosis with HIV disease documented.
 See the new and updated Supportive Documentation for Unified Eligibility Checklist by clicking here.

-♦ As of May 09, 2022 and going forward, VA MAP will no longer process eligibility assessments for medication access.
+♦ As of May 2022, VA MAP no longer processes eligibility assessments for medication access.
 Through UE, VA MAP will be reviewing eligibility assessments to determine the appropriate VA MAP service option for a client to access their medication.
 Eligibility for medication access will be determined through the eligibility assessments conducted by a Virginia RWHAP B-contracted agency.
-To access a list of these contracted agencies please click here for the VDH Resource Connection website.
+To access a list of these contracted agencies, please click here for the VDH Resource Connection website.

 Virginia RWHAP B eligibility and non-RWHAP B agencies